-When passing through a combustible wall with the chimney at a 30° or 45° angle, an angled firestop or wall radiation shield provided by the chimney manufacturer must be installed.
+When passing through a combustible wall with the chimney at a 30° or 45° angle (30° or 45° in Canada and 30° only in the USA), an angled firestop or wall radiation shield provided by the chimney manufacturer must be installed.
 Only one is required.
 Follow the chimney manufacturer's installation instructions.